Dryer Type

 What This Calculator Does

-This grain storage and drying cost calculator helps farmers and grain merchandisers analyze the full cost of on-farm grain drying and storage.
-It calculates drying costs (propane fuel, electricity) based on moisture removal points, dryer type, and energy prices, plus storage costs including facility amortization, handling, shrink loss, and insurance.
-The tool then compares total carrying cost against expected basis improvement to determine whether storing grain is more profitable than selling at harvest.
+This calculator helps farmers and grain merchandisers analyze the full economics of on-farm grain drying and storage.
+It calculates drying costs (propane and electricity) based on moisture removal points, dryer type, and energy prices.
+It also calculates storage costs including facility amortization, handling shrink loss (at 1.183% per moisture point removed), bin insurance, and interest on the grain value.
+The tool then compares total carrying cost per bushel against your expected basis improvement to determine whether storing grain is more profitable than selling at harvest.

 The Formula